Intensive Trauma Reprocessing

 The full package includes five sessions:

-Session 1 — Intake and Foundation (55 minutes) This session is about connection and preparation.
+Session 1 — Intake and Foundation (55 minutes, phone or in person) This session is about connection and preparation.
 We build enough trust and shared language to do deep work together, gather history, and begin orienting to the work ahead.
 You'll leave with a calming skills handout — including TIPP skills, butterfly taps, and 5 senses grounding — to practice before we meet again.

-Session 2 — Resourcing and Mapping (90 minutes) This extended session has two purposes.
+Session 2 — Resourcing and Mapping (90 minutes, phone or in person) This extended session has two purposes.
 The first half is devoted to resourcing — installing a safe and calm state you can access during and after processing.
 The second half uses an EMDR float back to identify the memory network and core negative cognition we'll be working with.
 This means you arrive at your intensive with a reprocessing plan already in place — no intensive hours spent on assessment.
 We come in ready to move.

 Post-Session 1 — Check In (30 minutes, phone only) A phone call within four days of your intensive, while processing is still actively settling.
 No video, no office — just a voice.
 This is a moment to assess how you're doing, provide support, and tend to anything that needs containment before you return to your regular life.